-SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.
+SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Head over to the Fort Mason Center to visit the Museo Italo Americano, San Francisco's Italian American Museum.
-This small, but impressive free attraction celebrates Italian culture and heritage.
+This small, but impressive attraction celebrates Italian culture and heritage.

 The Italian neighborhood of North Beach was this museum's original home.
 It was established in 1978.